Welcome to Symposium 2017

 Please fill out the online nomination form and submit before September 29, 2017 for the nominee to be recognized at the 2017 symposium.

 Generous donors (CCWR, the Wm.
 Jessen Memorial Fund, and the McDunn Family Trust) have made three scholarships available for the 2017 symposium.
 The scholarships are intended to help defray expenses to allow you to attend the symposium.

 To be nominated, you need to be an active CCWR member or work at an organization that has an active membership.
 Previous winners are not eligible.

 A scholarship consists of one symposium registration, a dinner ticket, one lab admission, one-year membership in CCWR, and a check for $300 – total value $450.
 The checks will be awarded to the recipients at the Symposium general meeting and you must be present to accept the check.

-Please submit the online application form before September 1, 2017.
+Scholarship applications are closed for 2017.
 Scholarship recipients will be notified by September 15, 2017.

 Marketplace Vendor Application